tuthodien/google-maps-scraper/advanced.md

 So, it's best to limit the number of reviews to scrape to a number like 100 or 1000.

-Please note that for privacy concerns, reviewer's personal information such as name, and review profile link are not scraped.
-Only the review text, rating, response, etc., are scraped.
+Please note that due to privacy concerns, we do not scrape personally identifiable information of reviewers, such as names, profile photos, and review links.
+We only scrape the review text, rating, owner response, and similar non-personally identifiable data.

-Also, to allow you to uniquely identify reviews and at the same time protect the reviewer's privacy, we hash the reviewer's id.
+Furthermore, to ensure the unique identification of reviews while protecting the privacy of the reviewers, we hash the reviewer's ID.

+> Disclaimer: User Reviews should only be used for ethical and legal purposes, in compliance with local and international privacy laws.

 ### ❓ What are Popular Snippets for Data Scientists?